A Review of the Macrofactor Macro-Tracking App (in 2025)

-We’ve now spent almost four years testing Macrofactor.
-We’ve used it ourselves, tested it against all its major competitors, and had over 500 clients use it to build muscle, lose fat, or recomp.
+We’ve been using the Macrofactor calorie-tracking app since it launched 5 years ago.
+We’ve used it ourselves, tested it against all its major competitors, and had over 600 clients use it to build muscle, lose fat, or recomp.
+We’ve tracked their scale weight, body measurements, strength, and progress photos while using the app.

-However, there’s more to a good calorie-counting app than good science.
+The science is good, but there’s more to a good calorie-counting app than good science.
 How easy is it to use?
-How much of your time will devour every day?
+How much of your time will it devour every day?
 And perhaps most importantly, how does it compare against industry giants like MyFitnessPal?

 - Disclosing Our Bias